-The Water Data SA webpage will be shut down for maintenance on Monday 23 September 2024, between 10:00 am and 4:00 pm.
+The Water Data SA webpage will be shut down for maintenance on Tuesday 24 September 2024, between 10:00 am and 4:00 pm.
+Please note the change of date from last week's report.

 The telemetry data feeds for surface water, meteorology and groundwater locations and their associated datasets will be down during this time.
 After 4:00 pm, the Water Data SA webpage and telemetry data feeds should be operating again.